-Applications for places should be made online as outlined on the Bucks County Council website - School Admissions.
+Applications for places should be made online as outlined on the Buckinghamshire Council website - School Admissions

 If you live in Buckinghamshire visit the council’s website www.buckscc.gov.uk between

-You have 14 days to accept the place offered.
+You have 14 days (until 30th April) to accept the place offered.
 You can do this online if you applied online in the first instance.

-The admissions team at County Hall manage the allocation of all Foundation Stage places.
+The admissions team at Buckinghamshire Council manage the allocation of all Foundation Stage places.

-Parents of children wishing to join the school after the initial allocation date should contact the Admissions Team at Bucks County Council.
-If there are no places available the Admissions team at Bucks County Council will help you find an alternative school for your child.
+Parents of children wishing to join the school after the initial allocation date should contact the Admissions Team at Buckinghamshire Council.
+If there are no places available the Admissions team at Buckinghamshire Council will help you find an alternative school for your child.